 Caritas in Action

 The children at St Mary's are taught SMSC (Spiritual, Moral, Social and Cultural Education) through their learning and with the support of the Caritas in Action document.
 It is fundamental that all children are to be spiritually, morally, socially and culturally educated.
 The Caritas in Action document has been produced by the Salford Diocese as a response to Catholic Social Teaching, which calls us all as Catholics to work for the common good, help build a just society, uphold the dignity of human life and work for justice and the dignity of all our brothers and sisters, especially those in the greatest need.
 Caritas in Action provides a unique and engaging set of teaching and learning opportunities for seven themes of Catholic Social Teaching.
-Over a two year cycle, every child in every year group will study each of the seven themes.
+Over a one year cycle, every child in every year group will study each of the seven themes.